fabiommendes/sidekick/docs/introduction.rst

 -----------

-Operators like ``+, -, *, /``, etc are functions recognized as being so useful that they deserve special syntax.
+Operators like ``+, -, *, /``, etc are functions recognized as being so useful that they deserve an special syntax.
 They are obvious candidates for creating a library of factory functions such as: